All international students must meet the following entry requirements:

 - Cambridge English: Advanced (CAE) from Cambridge ESOL test scores 47 or above, OR

-- Proof that the medium of instruction at school has been in English in the last two years with a satisfactory grade in English.
+- Proof that the medium of instruction at school has been in English in the last two years with a satisfactory grade in English, OR

-- Satisfactory completion of ELICOS studies to the specified level at one of APSI’s partner ELICOS colleges.
+- Satisfactory completion of ELICOS studies to the specified level at one of APSI’s partner ELICOS colleges as shown below.